litecord/common/common-proto.md

 ## OP 2 Heartbeat

 Should be sent by the client every `hb_interval` milliseconds.
+The connection will close if the client tries to heartbeat before sending `OP 1 HELLO ACK`.

 The server will assume client death if the client doesnt send a heartbeat packet in that time period.